Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 git reset index.html
 ```
 - Unstages `index.html` without deleting the changes.

+- **Description**: Resetting a file removes it from the staging area but keeps the changes in the working directory.
+This is useful for re-evaluating which changes to include in the next commit.

 ### **6.3 Reset a commit (soft, mixed, hard)**
 #### Soft reset (keeps changes staged)